-As osteopaths, we are registered as Primary Healthcare Practitioners so before I start to treat you, I will make a full medical assessment.
+As osteopaths, we are Allied Health Professionals registered as Primary Healthcare Practitioners so before I start to treat you, I will make a full medical assessment.
 I take time to listen to you and ask questions to make sure I understand your medical history and your day-to-day routine.
-I will ask you about things like diet, exercise and what is happening in your life, as these may give clues to help my diagnosis.
+I will ask you about things like what you like to eat, exercise and what is happening in your life, as these may give clues to help my diagnosis.

 Your posture I will usually look at your posture and how you move your body.
 I will also assess what happens when I move it for you and see what hurts, where and when.